- LAST REVIEWED: 03 August 2017

 Poton, Didier, and Patrick Cabanel.
 Les protestants français du XVIe au XXe siècle.
 Paris: Nathan, 1994.

 Brief and reliable textbook survey of Huguenot church organization and history from the Reformation to the 20th century.

 Rothrock, George A. The Huguenots: A Biography of a Minority.
 Chicago: Nelson-Hall, 1979.

 Accessible and well-written narrative history of the Huguenots in France with an emphasis on the 16th century.

 Treasure, Geoffrey.
 The Huguenots.
 New Haven, CT: Yale University Press, 2013.

 In this book Treasure rigorously surveys the history of the Huguenots from Calvin’s time to the early years of the 18th century in placing it in a French and European context.
-Well-written and richly illustrated The Huguenots is a welcome addition to the English-speaking literature on the topic.
+A well-written and richly illustrated volume, The Huguenots is a welcome addition to the English-speaking literature on the topic.

 Wolf, Philippe, ed.
 Histoire des protestants en France: De la réforme à la révolution.
 Toulouse, France: Privat, 2001.

 First published in 1977.
 This classic work of French historiography offers a panoramic vision of Huguenot history from the Reformation to the Revolution.
 With essays by the most distinguished historians on the subject.